AT-Publishing/website/_ebf/2020-08-30-live-billfodl.md

 ##### BillFodl Wallet Bundle Deal: **Steel Plate Wallet + Trezor Wallet**

 The current bundle offer at BillFodl are **bundle deals on the Billfodl** stainless steel seed storage plates **with Trezor wallets**.

-At various price points you can get Billfodls with Trezor One or Trezor T.
+You can get Billfodls with either Trezor One or Trezor T.

-Super conventient if you are in the US as BillFodl ships from the US.
+<a class="button" href="http://bit.ly/at-billf-xmas19">Go to BillFodl</a>

 ##### What is Billfodl?